Modules

 An example of foreign can be found in the core library.

 The compiler links the resulting foreign object files without any name mangling.
-You're strongly encouraged to prefix names in your foreign sources with your module name and the major version to avoid name collision.
-You can find an example of prefixed names here.
+You're strongly encouraged to prefix names in your foreign sources with your module name and the major version to avoid name collisions.

 {